Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 Water-Sealed Fermentation Crocks

 These are what hardcore fermenters use.
-You load them up and weigh the food down just like with any other fermenting jar or crock.
+You load them up and weigh the food down, just like any other fermenting jar or crock.
 The difference is that they have a “moat” around the top which you fill with water.
 Then you put the lid in place.

 The water creates a seal so outside oxygen cannot get into the fermenting crock.
 The lid prevents contaminants like insects, mold, and bacteria from getting onto the brine.
 However, the carbon dioxide gases created from the fermenting process can still escape through the water seal, so there is no risk of explosion (which can occur if you put a lid tightly on a fermenting jar!).